-The only main fund that the Council still administers is the BAT legacy as well as 1 other minor fund and as in all cases they don't represent assets of the Council, they have not been included in the Council's Balance Sheet.
+The only main fund that the Council still administers is the BAT legacy and as they don't represent assets of the Council, they have not been included in the Council's Balance Sheet.

 35 Related Parties

 The Council is required to disclose material transactions with related parties - bodies or individuals that have the potential to control or influence the Council or to be controlled or influenced by the Council.
 Disclosure of these transactions allows readers to assess the extent to which the Council might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the Council.